-The command substring extracts parts of an element determined by the indices in expression-1.
+- The command substring extracts parts of an element determined by the indices in expression-1.
 The result is the opposite of remove when this is used with indices.
-Command substring only works with expression-1 containing indices, the argument type with one of the values char, word, sentence or element is required (see 4.6.1.4) or expression-1 containing regular expressions together with type=regex (see 4.6.1.5) Examples:
+The argument type with one of the values char, word, sentence, paragraph or element is required (see 4.6.1.4) - or expression-1 containing regular expressions together with type=regex (see 4.6.1.5) - substring doesn't work without type argument or with type=string Examples:

-rating.modify {substring(type=word)|0 1}, replaces the rating value by the value of its first word. rating.modify {substring(type=regex)|" $A(\w+?)\s+$ "} , does the same but using type=regex
+rating.modify {substring(type=word)|0 1} , replaces the rating value by the value of its first word. rating.modify {substring(type=regex)|"A(w+?), does the same but using type=regex